jamesscottbrown/nvalt-files/README.md

 would be parsed, and appear as a row in a table under the subtitle 'Talk'.
 The order of the keys does not matter, and a key will appear as a column in a table even if it does not appear in every note containing the corresponding hashtag.
 Note that a table will not be listed if it contains only a single row.
 I have three hashtags: talk (title, speaker, venue), book (title, author, date read, genre), recipe (name, meal, source).

-- `noteSync.sh` is the script that I run with cron: it automatically re-constructs the index page, commits changes to Git, and runs a Git push/pull with a remote repository (providing both backup and scryonization between my desktop and laptop). *It contains hard-coded paths that you will need to change for it to work*.
+- `noteSync.sh` is the script that I run with cron: it automatically re-constructs the index page, produces a PNG diagramming the links between notes, commits changes to Git, and runs a Git push/pull with a remote repository (providing both backup and scryonization between my desktop and laptop). *It contains hard-coded paths that you will need to change for it to work*.

 ## Installation